cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

   signature of message under public key PK, and INVALID otherwise.

 * Aggregate(signature\_1, ..., signature\_n) -> signature:
-  an aggregation algorithm that compresses a collection of signatures into a single signature.
+  an aggregation algorithm that aggregates a collection of signatures into a single signature.

 * AggregateVerify((PK\_1, message\_1), ..., (PK\_n, message\_n), signature) -> VALID or INVALID: